Scenerainc/Documentation-Website/docs/bss.md

 5. Operation Center: Centralized operational management center associated with the camera.
 6. Operation Team: Team or department responsible for managing the camera.
 7. Register Date: Date when the camera was registered or installed.
-8. Config: Configuration settings or parameters for the camera.
+8. Config: Status indicating whether the camera configuration is complete (Complete, Incomplete).
+The 'Complete' state is reached when the parameters and ROI settings for all nodes that will be applied to the camera are complete.

 ### How To Add/Delete Camera
 <img width="1490" alt="Devices EditCamera" src="https://github.com/Scenerainc/Documentation-Website/assets/160102817/a6874de2-45b8-4b33-9cd5-2c2e7ef9e099">

-   ### To Delete A Camera
+   #### To Delete A Camera
    - To Delete a Camera, click on 'Trash Can' Icon
    - Press 'Confirm'

-   ### To Add A Camera
+   #### To Add A Camera
    - Click on the 'New Camera' Button
    - Fill out the Required Fields such as:
       - Assign the Camera to the Operations Center and Team